 Researchers interested in this collection should know that it does not contain any materials relating to Hughes’ time as the Ambassador to Panama.
 It focuses on his early years as a lawyer and his time in Congress.
 A few of the early scrapbooks contain personal memorabilia, such as his bar exam test booklets and family holiday cards.
 There are also some clippings and a scrapbook from his early legal career, from 1958-1959, 1964-1965, and 1971.

 The William J. Hughes Center for Public Policy at Stockton University maintains a permanent display of some of Ambassador Hughes’ memorabilia, including framed photographs of him meeting with dignitaries and presidential signing pens.
 The Center’s website includes a list of the items on display.

-Adrienne Mingo, Special Collections Intern, Fall 2019.
+Collection processed by Adrienne Mingo, Special Collections Intern, Fall 2019.